SwissTPH/commcare-cases-dhis2-events/README.md

 - Currently it supports only **100** Commcare cases / hour, but can be expanded.
 - It would be possible to send coordinates instead of and orgunit ID.
 Open an issue for a feature request.
-- Python 2.7, no Python 3 support yet
 - Concise imports are done if the _Timezones_ of Commcare server **and** DHIS2 server are all UTC.
 - Tested with CommCases List Cases API v3+, DHIS2 v2.22 - v2.25